Japanese

 • Microscopic mechanism of nonreciprocal magnon excitations

-• Search for function materials toward antiferromagnetic spintronics
+• Search for functional materials toward antiferromagnetic spintronics

 • Novel magnetic states by geometrical frustration